 Results obtained in treating the whole prostate have not been ideal.
 However, HIFU offers the option of treating just the part of the gland where the cancer is localised to a particular area, called Focal HIFU.
 Precisely locating the cancer can nevertheless be difficult despite modern mpMRI diagnostic techniques.
 There are many trials looking at this approach which, although not proven, may offer advantages to some patients.
-NICE supports the procedure as being safe, although the effect on quality of life and long-term survival is unproven.
+NICE supports the procedure for treating a recurrence of the cancer as being safe, although the effect on quality of life and long-term survival is unproven.